Transactions

 internal_transactions.callValueInfo[0].callValue

-is the TRC10 name or id.
-Since No. 14 Committee Proposal allows the same token name, so before this proposal takes effect (blocks before 5537806), this field indicates the TRC10 token name, after the proposal takes effect (block 5537806 and later), this field indicates the TRC10 token ID.
+is the TRC10 token name or ID.
+Since No. 14 Committee Proposal allows the same token name, so before this proposal takes effect (blocks before 5537806), this field indicates the TRC10 token name, and after the proposal takes effect (block 5537806 and later), this field indicates the TRC10 token ID.

 4. Smart contract stakes TRX